Amphilochian Argos: History

 It took an active part on the Athenian side during the Peloponnesian War in alliance with its neighbours the Acarnanians against the Ambraciots and Leucadians, who were supported by their mother city, Corinth, and the Peloponnesian League.
 In 430 BCE the Ambraciots, anxious to recover the lost town, marched against Argos, but were unable to take it, and retired, after laying waste its territory.
 In 426 BCE they made a still more vigorous effort to recover Argos.
 The Ambraciots having received the promise of assistance from Eurylochus, the Spartan commander, who was then in Aetolia, marched with 3000 hoplites into the territory of Argos, and captured the fortified hill of Olpae (Ὄλπαι), close upon the Ambracian gulf, 25 stadia (about 3 miles or 5 km) from Argos itself.
 Thereupon the Acarnanians marched to the protection of Argos, and took up their position at a spot called Crenae (Κρῆναι), or 'the Wells', at no great distance from Argos.
 Meantime Eurylochus, with the Peloponnesian forces, had marched through Acarnania, and had succeeded in joining the Ambraciots at Olpae, passing unperceived between Argos itself and the Acarnanian force at Crenae.
 He then took post at Metropolis (Μητρόπολις), a place probably northeast of Olpae.

-Shortly afterwards Demosthenes, who had been invited by the Acarnanians to take the command of their troops, arrived in the Ambraciot Gulf with 20 Athenian ships, and anchored near Olpae.
+Demosthenes, who had been invited by the Acarnanians to take the command of their troops, shortly afterward arrived in the Ambraciot Gulf with 20 Athenian ships, and anchored near Olpae.
 Having disembarked his men, and taken the command, he encamped near Olpae.
 The two armies were separated only by a deep ravine: and as the ground was favourable for ambush, Demosthenes hid some men in a bushy dell, so that they might attack the rear of the enemy.
 The stratagem was successful, Demosthenes gained a decisive victory, and Eurylochus was slain in the battle.
 This victory was followed by another still more striking.

 The Ambraciots at Olpae had some days before sent to Ambracia, to beg for reinforcements; and a large Ambraciot force had entered the territory of Amphilochia about the time when the Battle of Olpae was fought.
 Demosthenes being informed of their march on the day after the battle, formed a plan to surprise them in a narrow pass above Olpae.
 At this pass there were two conspicuous peaks, called respectively the greater and the lesser Idomene (Ἰδομένη).
 The lesser Idomene seems to have been at the northern entrance of the pass, and the greater Idomene at the southern entrance.
 As it was known that the Ambraciots would rest for the night at the lower of the two peaks, ready to march through the pass the next morning, Demosthenes sent forward a detachment to secure the higher peak, and then marched through the pass in the night.

 The Ambraciots had obtained no intelligence of the defeat of their comrades at Olpae, or of the approach of Demosthenes; they were surprised in their sleep, and put to the sword without any possibility of resistance.
 Thucydides considers the loss of the Ambraciots to have been the greatest that befell any Grecian city during the whole war prior to the Peace of Nicias; and he says, that if Demosthenes and the Acarnanians had marched against Ambracia at once, the city must have surrendered without a blow.
-The Acarnanians, however, refused to undertake the enterprise, fearing that the Athenians might be more troublesome neighbours to them than the Ambraciots.
+The Acarnanians refused to undertake the enterprise, fearing that the Athenians might be more troublesome neighbours to them than the Ambraciots.
 On the contrary, they and the Amphilochians now concluded a peace with the Ambraciots for 100 years.